avemar/supermercato_24/README.md

 # supermercato_24

 Tests are implemented for all exercises.
-Please be aware that are quite naive and not enough for a real world scenario.
+Please be aware that are quite naive and definitely not enough for a real world scenario.

 Exercise 1
 -------------------